Navigation

 Intersecting geodesic paths

-For example, it considers the issue of coincident geodesic paths, which had been overlooked by previous algorithms, such as Baselga & Martinez-Llario’s 2017 paper: Intersection and point-to-line solutions for geodesics on the ellipsoid.
+Karney’s 2023 paper Geodesic Intersections provides a complete solution to the intersections of two geodesic paths on the surface of an ellipsoid.
+For example, it considers the issue of coincident geodesic paths, which previous algorithms had overlooked, such as Baselga and Martinez-Llario’s 2017 paper: Intersection and point-to-line solutions for geodesics on the ellipsoid.

 Geodesic algorithms